SnailBones/forage-abq/README.md

 ### to do:

+-   better images
+-   look-alikes
+-   visual styling
 -   adding more plants
--   adding more images
--   visual styling
 -   spanish translation
--   about page
 -   loading animation
--   improve links